SavannahHQ/docs/pages/opportunities/index.md

 ## Closed states

-In addition to the **Complete** state, which represents the successful completion of a Contribtuion, an Opportunity may end up being closed without being completed.
+In addition to the **Complete** state, which represents the successful completion of a Contribution, an Opportunity may end up being closed without being completed.
 Savannah provides the following states for this:

 * **Declined**: Not every community member is going to agree to every proposed Contribution.
 The "Declined" state represents their decision not to make the Contribution you asked for.
 This state can be entered anywhere between the proposal and submission of the contribution.

 * **Rejected**: Other times you as the Community Manager may decide that the Contribution isn't wanted.
-This can happen early on in the "Identified" state, if you realize that what you originally identified is not possible or not desirable, or after the "Submitted" state if for whatever reason the work that was done is not acceptable and cannot be made acceptable.
+This can happen early on in the "Identified" state, if you realize that what you originally identified is not possible or desirable, or after the "Submitted" state if for whatever reason the work that was done is not acceptable.

 ## Opportunity Funnel